 Folks are impressed with young entrepreneurs.
 Heck, even at 30, I got heaps of praise for being able to start my own agency.
 And that praise feels really, really good.

 Even without outside endorsements, starting my own business and nurturing it feels amazing.
 Not only did I make my own job, I’ve made jobs for others as well, which is exhilarating and rewarding.
-And now I’m even helping others to launch freelancing careers, in part because working for myself on a bad day often still feels better than any other job ever did.
+Even working for myself on a bad day often still feels better than any other job ever did.